jdwillmsen/usersrole/README.md

 Run `ng lint` or npm run lint to execute the lint testing via [ESLint](https://eslint.org/)

+## Deployment

+Run `firebase deploy` to upload the latest snapshot to the firebase servers.
+Run `firebase hosting:channel:deploy` to create and deploy a preview channel.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.